Kisin modules with descent data and parahoric local models

-\begin{rmk} In the moduli of Kisin modules, one is forced to work with the condition $\leq \mu$.
-In \cite[Corollary 2.6.2]{KisinPSS}, Kisin shows that the $p$-adic Hodge type is locally constant in the generic fiber of the semistable deformation ring.
-However, the proof uses the comparison with $D_{\mathrm{dR}}$ (see also \cite[(A.4)]{KisinFM}).
-For families of finite height Kisin modules over a complete local ring $R$ as above, the $p$-adic Hodge type need not be locally constant on $\Spec R[1/p]$. \end{rmk}
+\begin{rmk} When working with the moduli of Kisin modules, one is forced to impose the condition $\leq \mu$ rather than asking for a constant $p$-adic Hodge type $\mu$.
+On the other hand, Kisin shows in~\cite[Corollary 2.6.2]{KisinPSS} that, for the family of Kisin modules living over the generic fiber of a semistable Galois deformation ring, the $p$-adic Hodge type is locally constant.
+However, Kisin's proof that the $p$-adic Hodge type is locally constant uses the comparison with $D_{\mathrm{dR}}$ (see also~\cite[(A.4)]{KisinFM}, where the proof of ~\cite[Corollary 2.6.2]{KisinPSS} is corrected).
+In particular, the proof relies on the fact that the family of Kisin modules comes from a family of $G_K$-representations, rather than $G_{K_\infty}$-representations.
+For general families of finite height Kisin modules over a complete local ring $R$ as above, the $p$-adic Hodge type need not be locally constant on $\Spec R[1/p]$. \end{rmk}